bdobyns/silver-funicular/php-eb-simple/Readme.md

 work as you expected.  eb understands and `./deploy.sh ssh` will get you into the instance.

-    ./deploy.sh ssh
+    ./deploy.sh test ssh

-Remember that changes you make inside a running instance are lost in the case of an autoscaling event or redeployment, so you always want to make changes to the source code on your development computer (laptop), and commit those, rather than changing things in the
+Remember that changes you make inside a running instance are *lost* in the case of an autoscaling event or redeployment, so you always want to make changes to the source code on your development computer (laptop), and commit those, rather than changing things in the